everactive/dataservices-sample-client/README.md

 This repository contains a multi-container Docker Compose environment to receive, store and review Eversensor time series readings.

-NOTE: This project is intended as a tool to for evaluating Everactive's Data Services; it is not a production-ready sample.
+   *NOTE: This project is intended as a tool to for evaluating Everactive's Data Services; it is not a production-ready sample.*

 The environment has three main components that make use of open-source development tools:

-- A [Node.js](https://nodejs.org) [Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction#web_frameworks) application webhook that receives Eversensor readings.
+- A [Node.js](https://nodejs.org) [Express]((https://www.npmjs.com/package/express) application webhook that receives Eversensor readings.
+  (See more information about [using Express](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction#web_frameworks.)
 - A [TimescaleDB](https://timescale.com) PostgreSQL database to store the Eversensor readings in a time-series hypertable.
 - A [Grafana](https://grafana.com) application to provide a dashboard for the time series data.